Lake Walyungup

-Lake Walyungup is a shallow saline lake in the suburbs of Warnbro and Port Kennedy, located 55 km south of the central business district of Perth, the capital of Western Australia.
+Lake Walyungup is a shallow saline lake in the suburbs of Warnbro and Port Kennedy, 55 km south of the central business district of Perth, the capital of Western Australia.
 It is part of Rockingham Lakes Regional Park.
 In the local Nyungar language, Walyungup means "place where Noongars talk".

 Overview

 The lake is popular with land sailors, and is bound in the north by Safety Bay Road, in the east by Mandurah Road and in the west by the Mandurah railway line, with the Warnbro railway station bordering the north-western corner of the lake.
 North of Safety Bay Road, Lake Cooloongup is located.

 The lake, situated on a Holocene beach ridge, was once connected to the sea and was formed approximately 6,000 to 7,000 years ago.
 Within the lake, Holocene nonmarine microbial structures, reported as either stromatolites or thrombolites, have been found.

 Like Lake Cooloongup, Lake Walyungup is thought to be drying because of reduced rainfalls.
 Depths of both lakes fluctuate from as little as 0.5 to 3.5 metres, with the permanent pools of Lake Walyungup being the deepest points.
 Both lakes are also increasing in salinity which Walyungup being more saline than Cooloongup.
 Unlike Lake Cooloongup, which has a groundwater outflow towards the sea, Lake Walyungup is a closed system, with water from the lake discharging through evapotranspiration only.
 Both lakes have small freshwater wetlands on their western edge, which is made up of dunes, while the eastern edge is formed by a limestone ridge.